uniformdev/sitecore-mvc-nextjs-starterkit/README.md

 ## Sitecore version compatibility

-While this starter kit has been tested for Sitecore 9.2, this approach is compatible with any 8.x and 9.x version.
+While this starter kit has been tested for Sitecore 9.2, however, it is expected to work fine with Sitecore 9.3 and in fact is compatible with any 8.x and 9.x version.
 [Contact us](mailto:hi@unfrm.io) if you are on an earlier version.

 ## Repo structure